-Commuter housing fees are \$30 per night and are to be paid to the Business Office.
+Commuter housing fees are \$30 per night and are to be paid to the Business Office on a monthly basis.
 Applications for commuter housing are available from the Housing Coordinator in the Facilities and Safety Department (also located on the website), and are to be returned to that office.
 The policies for Commuter Housing are listed on the application.
-For more detailed information, please contact the Housing Coordinator.
+For more detailed information, please contact the Housing Coordinator space, the student must display an official decal or license from the appropriate state.
+Cars not so identified will be towed.